 Trail Road) is up to 5 units per acre.
 Up to 50% of the acreage in Area 1 will be allowable for nonresidential (retail, office space, industrial and manufacturing) uses.
-The total square footage of non-residential uses allowed in this area_shall not exceed a floor area ratio (FAR) of 2.0.
+The total square footage of non-residential uses allowed in this area shall not exceed a floor area ratio (FAR) of 2.0.
 Development shall be served by City water and sewer.
 Given environmental corridors along the creeks on properties 0364-10-0001 and 0377-02-0001, the parties agree to apply section 10.L. relating to establishing and maintaining wildlife corridors during processes outlined in this Joint Planning Agreement.
 An environmental/habitat assessment will be required at the time of rezone or development approval stage to identify appropriate habitat protection.
-The Party with jurisdiction over the development application will require transportation improvements to the intersection of Knights Trail and Rustic Lane to meet County standards and to be provided by the developer.
-For future expansion of Knights Trail Road, the Party with jurisdiction over the development application will require the reservation of necessary Right-of-Way (ROW) consistent with County roadway standards for a four-lane roadway.
+The Party with jurisdiction over the development application will require transportation improvements to the intersection of Knights Trail and Rustic Lane to meet County standards and to be provided by the development application will require the reservation of necessary Right-of-Way (ROW) consistent with County roadway standards for a four-lane roadway.

-- Exhibit A of the JPA/ILSBA ("Joint Planning Area") is hereby amended to add the Hurt properties and FDOT property to Area 1-Rustic Road Neighborhood, as depicted on the attached Exhibit "A." All other portions of Exhibit A remain unchanged. - 3.
-Exhibit B of the JPA/ILSBA ("Joint Planning Agreement Matrix") is hereby amended to revise Area 1-Rustic Road Neighborhood in relation to the addition of the Hurt Properties and FDOT property, as depicted on the attached Exhibit "B".
+Exhibit A of the JPA/ILSBA ("Joint Planning Area") is hereby amended to add the Hurt properties and FDOT property to Area 1-Rustic Road Neighborhood, as depicted on the attached Exhibit "A." All other portions of Exhibit A remain unchanged.

+3. Exhibit B of the JPA/ILSBA ("Joint Planning Agreement Matrix") is hereby amended to revise Area 1-Rustic Road Neighborhood in relation to the addition of the Hurt Properties and FDOT property, as depicted on the attached Exhibit "B".
 All other sections of the Joint Planning Agreement Matrix remain unchanged.